Omrisha/WishlistService/README.md

 A simple spring boot service to give a user a way to manage and create Wish list of products he wishes to buy.

-The serivce is not reactive, and will use PostgreSQL as Database, and springboot web.
+The serivce is not reactive, and will use MongoDB as Database, and springboot web.

 ## Installation